 The Annual Report offers a comprehensive, multimedia overview of the organization and the project work, campaigns and other activities of the prior year.

 Internationally, HEKS/EPER focuses on rural community development, humanitarian aid and inter-church cooperation: HEKS/EPER combats the causes of hunger, poverty and injustice through its focus on access to land, it provides emergency aid following natural disasters and armed conflicts and supports the welfare and social work of the Reformed Churches in Eastern Europe.
-HEKS/EPER is active in 32 countries with 251 projects around the world.
+HEKS/EPER is active in more than 30 countries with more than 200 projects around the world.
 HEKS/EPER runs its own Coordination Offices in 17 primary-focus regions.